 Consent Form for Abortion Procedure on a Minor

-This Form has been adopted by the Texas Medical Board in accordance with the requirements of §164.052(c), Texas Occupations Code (enacted by SB 419, 79th Legislature, 2005) and is published in 22 Texas Administrative Code §165.6(f).
+This Form has been adopted by the Texas Medical Board in accordance with the requirements of §164.052(c), Texas Occupations Code, enacted by Senate Bill 419 (2005), and is published in 22 Texas Administrative Code §165.6(f).
 The purpose of this form is to allow the physician to obtain the required consents for an abortion to be performed on an unemancipated minor.
 The form is available here: Consent Form for Abortion Procedure on a Minor.

 Notice to Physicians Treating Elderly Persons

-Under the requirements of SB 1330 effective 9/1/05, physicians responsible for the management of an office that provides ongoing medical care to elderly persons are required by TMB to offer, to the extent possible as determined by the physician, the opportunity to receive the pneumococcal and influenza vaccines to each elderly person who receives ongoing care at the office.
+Under the requirements of Senate Bill 1330 (2005), physicians responsible for the management of an office that provides ongoing medical care to elderly persons are required by TMB to offer, to the extent possible as determined by the physician, the opportunity to receive the pneumococcal and influenza vaccines to each elderly person who receives ongoing care at the office.
 If the physician decides it is not feasible to offer the vaccine, the physician must provide the person with information on other options.
 The Texas Department of State Health Services provides full information regarding immunizations on its website at www.immunizetexas.com.

 Medicaid Prescribers Prescription Pad Notice